tabbu-syeda/trading-tabbu/README.md

 - **Upstox API Integration**: The server connects to Upstox APIs to fetch real-time market data, such as stock quotes, user profiles, and authentication tokens.
 - **Endpoints**: Provides various endpoints for user authentication, and session management.
 - **Dependencies**: Utilizes packages like `axios` for HTTP requests, `express` for server handling, and `jsonwebtoken` for token management.
+- **WebSocket** : Using ws package to create a dedicted websocket server in node app, and running the socket on same port as HTTP.

 ### Frontend